nksaraf/vinxi/docs/api/service/http.md

 - Required: `false`
 - Default value: `false`

-Configures the router to run its request-handling in a separate worker thread.
+Configures the service to run its request-handling in a separate worker thread.

 ### build